Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 `[5] Garbling .skcd → .garbled`: using New Garbling scheme (update Phase 2 M1)

-`[6] Finalize/Serialize .garbled → .pgarbled`: Using internal code; allows for parallel eval of a Garbled Circuit
+`[6] Finalize/Serialize .garbled → .pgarbled`: Using internal code; allows for parallel evaluation of the Garbled Circuit

 ### [1] Generate “segment2pixel.v”